avimaybee/focusflow/COMPREHENSIVE_UX_AUDIT_AND_IMPROVEMENTS.md

 3. **Visual elements** - illustrations for empty states
 4. **Onboarding hints** - "Try creating your first summary!"

+**Status Update:** The My Content hub now swaps the blank grid for motivational empty states with direct CTAs to chat or the dashboard, plus a search-specific fallback that offers quick filter resets (`src/app/my-content/page.tsx`).

 ---

 ### 18. **No User Onboarding**